This post may contain affiliate links. Read my disclosure page here.

 Also, last night I tried it with turkey sausage (the first three times were all with pork sausage.)
 Honestly, we couldn’t even tell the difference, so if you’re looking to make a healthy recipe even healthier, you won’t be disappointed.
 Thanks to this website for making me look like a hero.

-VIRGINIA BROWN
+3. VIRGINIA BROWN says:

 5 stars